Toe cleavage

 Toe cleavage is the partial exposure of toes in shoes that are cut low enough at the vamp.
 Low cut shoes reveal toe cleavage similar to how low cut tops reveal breast cleavage.

-Toe cleavage is considered to be fashionable by stylists such as Susan Conterno, columnist for FAMOUS magazine.
+Toe cleavage was considered to be fashionable in 2005 by stylists such as Susan Conterno, columnist for FAMOUS magazine.
 Manolo Blahnik himself opined that "the secret of toe cleavage, a very important part of the sexuality of the shoe" is that "You must only show the first two cracks.".
 In an "InStyle" magazine article, Samuel Ogden writes about the low cut angle in the bend of the shoe cover, stating that the curve creates a balance between the skin of the lower foot and the beginning of the toes.